GameServerManagers/LinuxGSM-Docs/Support.md

 Labels are to be split in to several category's

-Component - What does the issue relate to. e.g ARMA 3, SteamCMD, LinuxGSM Distro - Which distro does the issue occur e.g Ubuntu, CentOS, Distro agnostic Issue Type - What type of issue is it. e.g bug, new feature, enhancement, new server Issue Status - Where in development the issue is.
-Used along side Waffle.io Priority - Is the issue high priority
+Distro/Game/Platform: Details about what the issue relates to.
-Outcome - When the issue is closed what was the outcome? e.g resolved, merged, wont fix
+Outcome: When an issue is closed what was the outcome.
+Status: What is currently happening to the issue.
+Type: What type of issue it is.
+Priority: Only the urgent issues.